jruels/automate-cloud/labs/tf_ansible_vms/index.md

 Execute `terraform apply`

-You may see an error stating `skipping: no hosts matched`.
+You may see an error stating `skipping: no hosts matched` or `No changes.
+Your infrastructure matches the configuration.`

 There is still one thing we have to resolve.
 The dependency between the `data` resource and our `aws_instance` resource.